h-sompura/droppe-dev-task/README.md

 - 🗂️ **Extracted header into a separate file** to clean up the `shop-app.tsx`.
 See `add-header` branch for changes.

+- 🌁 **Extracted images container into a seperate component** to clean up the `shop-app.tsx`.
+See `add-image-container` branch for changes.

 ## Available Scripts

 In the project directory, you can run: